Skip to content

 FTMobileReactNative.clearAllData();

-When FTMobileConfig.autoSync is configured as true, no additional operations are needed, the SDK will automatically synchronize.
+When FTMobileConfig.autoSync is configured as true, no additional operation is needed; the SDK will sync automatically.

-When FTMobileConfig.autoSync is configured as false, you need to actively trigger the data synchronization method to synchronize data.
+When FTMobileConfig.autoSync is configured as false, the data sync method needs to be triggered actively for data synchronization.

 Usage